RouHim/beammp-container-image/README.md

 ### docker-compose

-Check `docker-compose.yml` if interested.
+First clone this repository and check `docker-compose.yml` if interested.
 The configuration should be done within the `.env` file.

 To get started copy `.env.example` to `.env` and create the mod folder.